 - a.
-AR 600-105 (Aviation Service of Rated Army Officers) and AR 600-106 (Flying Status for Nonrated Army Aviation Personnel) provide additional definitions and policies pertaining to aviation duties. - b.
+AR 600-105 and AR 600-106 provide additional definitions and policies pertaining to aviation duties. - b.
 The term aircrew duties, when used in this chapter, refer to and are interchangeable with, ATC duties, aviation service, flying status, flight status, UAS operator duties, and flying duty. - c.
 The terms aircrew and aircrew member are interchangeable and refer to personnel who are in, or graduated from, corresponding aviation, aeromedical, UAS, or ATC training programs.